epstewart111/LA-Letters-Code/README.md

             7. Meobit tests three-way interaction beween intervention, letter, and number of decedents (is_let*post*decid_cat)
             8. Melogit tests two-way interaction between letter and study start, and study end
             9. Lincom tests difference in study start and study end coefficients
-            10. Converts results to matrices, and exports
+            10. Converts results to matrices and exports for Tables 3 and 4, and Supplemental Tables S1a, S1b, S3a, and S3b

         FILE 6 (STATA)
             1. Imports analyic_weekly_mme or analytic_weekly_vme
             2. Quantile-quantile (QQ) plots for raw MME/DME and log MME or DME
+            3. Graph exports Q-Q plots for Supplemental Figures S1a-S1d

         FILE 7 (SAS)
             1. Imports analytic_weekly_mme/analytic_weekly_vme